f5devcentral/f5-agility-labs-ddos/docs/class1/module1/lab3.rst

 Task 3 – Configure Protected Object-Level IPv4 Flood DHD DoS Protection
 -----------------------------------------------------------------------

-Configure object-level DoS IPv4 flood protection, and then issue an ICMPv4 flood and review the results.
+In this task you will configure **object-level** DoS IPv4 flood protection, and then issue an ICMPv4 flood and review the results.

-- On the Protect Objects page, in the Protected Objects section click Create.
+- On the Protect Objects page, in the Protected Objects section click **Create**.

 - Configure a protected object using the following information, and then click **Create**.